On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction

 Main Ingredients, Flashes and Lost Treasures...

-The main ingredients are all of the "lost treasures" and the "heavyweights" from the 1950s on including, but certainly not limited to: Chuck Berry, Carl Perkins, "Motown" bands like The Temptations, Marvin Gaye, and Michael Jackson; The Byrds, The Yardbirds, The Beatles, The Rolling Stones, The Who, Cream, The Grateful Dead, Alice Cooper, Black Sabbath, Jimi Hendrix, The Doors, Led Zeppelin, Jethro Tull, Deep Purple, Lynyrd Skynyrd, Pink Floyd, Frank Zappa, Bob Marley--Peter Tosh--Wailers, U2, Aerosmith, CSNY, Heart, Ten Years After, Grand Funk (Railroad), (I guess I should include a disco band or two:) Donna Summer, KC and the Sunshine Band, ABBA and The Village People (Sorry.
-I could only find the Cowboy's website so far.).
+The main ingredients are all of the "lost treasures", the "heavyweights" from the 1950s on and the others which round out the sound, including, but certainly not limited to: Chuck Berry, Carl Perkins, "Motown" bands like The Temptations and Marvin Gaye; The Byrds, The Yardbirds, The Beatles, The Rolling Stones, The Who, Cream, Eric Clapton, The Grateful Dead, Alice Cooper, Black Sabbath, Jimi Hendrix, The Doors, Led Zeppelin, Jethro Tull, Deep Purple, Lynyrd Skynyrd, Pink Floyd, Frank Zappa, Bob Marley--Peter Tosh--Wailers, Nirvana, the Talking Heads, U2, Aerosmith, CSN(Y), Heart, Ten Years After, Grand Funk (Railroad), (I guess I should include a disco band or two:) Donna Summer, KC and the Sunshine Band, ABBA and The Village People (Sorry, but I could only find the Cowboy's website so far.).

 Then of course, we also have bands like The Dillards (remember them from the Andy Griffith Show?), Bill Monroe, Doc and Merle Watson, David Bromberg, New Riders of the Purple Sage, Hot Tuna, The Flying Burrito Brothers, The Allman Brothers, The Marshall Tucker Band, Stoney Lonesome,

 Flashes in the pan: Not to belittle anyone who put a lot of work and effort forward, but some groups produced just a few memorable songs over their recording careers.
-These could be Timbuck 3 and Adam Ant.
-I'd hate to include a band like Golden Earring here, since they were hugely popular in their day.
-However, now if you listen to classic rock stations, all you'll hear is "Radar Love" or "Twilight Zone"!
+These could include Timbuck 3 and Adam Ant.
+I'd hate to put a band like Golden Earring here, since they were hugely popular in their day.
+However, now if you listen to classic rock stations, all you'll hear from them is "Radar Love" or "Twilight Zone"!

-Then there were some groups of the 1980s who simply carried on with the last decade.
+Then there were some groups of the 1980s who simply carried on with the last decade, creating nothing significantly different.
 These might include Tom Petty and the Heartbreakers, Foreigner/Journey (I can never tell them apart!), Van Halen, Joan Jett, Pat Benatar, Guns N Roses and Metallica.
+I'm undecided whether Van Halen really belongs here in the "simply carried on with" catagory, since they did start using the electronic keyboards more, like in their song "Jump".

-Alternate links for some of the groups: Ringo, Devo (front man), Eurythmics, Blondie Biographer, Dr. Hook, Black Sabbath, Ten Years After/Alvin Lee, Timbuck 3, Donna Summer, Foreigner, Van Halen, The Motels, Doc & Merle Watson, NRPS.
+Alternate links for some of the above groups: Ringo, Devo, Eurythmics, Dr. Hook, Black Sabbath, Ten Years After/Alvin Lee, Timbuck 3, Donna Summer, Foreigner, Van Halen, The Motels, Doc & Merle Watson, NRPS.

 *** Downloading Music Amidst Hackers ***